Amsterdam/design-system/packages/css/src/components/gap/README.md

 # Gap

-Use these utility classes to add consistent whitespace between a set of elements.
+Use these utility classes to add consistent white space between a set of elements.